PathologyDataScience/HistomicsML2/docs/data-create.rst

 Datasets are created using a single Docker container that performs superpixel segmentation, feature extraction, and dimensionality reduction.
 This page describes how to use this docker image to generate new datasets from whole-slide images.

-.. note:: Processing time depends on hardware.
+.. note:: Processing time varies depending on hardware.
 On a two-CPU system equipped with two NVIDIA P100 GPUs we observed 40 minutes for superpixel segmentation (CPU) and 1.5 hours for feature extraction (GPU) on a 40X objective 66K x 76K slide with 382,225 superpixels.

-1. Create project folders
+1. Create project directories
 ====================================================================

-Navigate to the folder where you want to generate a dataset
+Navigate to the directory where you want to generate a dataset

 .. code-block:: bash

   $ cd myproject

-Create directories in this base project folder to store superpixel boundaries and centroids
+Create subdirectories inside this base project directory to store superpixel boundaries, centroids, and whole-slide images

 .. code-block:: bash

   $ mkdir boundary centroid svs tif

-*myproject* is the base folder will contain all data needed to produce and import a HistomicsML dataset.
+*myproject* is the base folder that exists on your system outside of the docker container.
 The *svs* directory contains the whole-slide image files to be analyzed.
 The *tif* directory will contain tif conversions of the whole-slide image files needed for visualization.
 Data from a single slide is provided in the Docker images as an example.

 2. Convert whole-slide images to pyramidal tif format